jeesondk/algorithms-in-csharp/Csharp_Algorithms_lists/ReadMe.md

 ```
 As some tests are long runnig, expect that it will take at least 1:30:00 (HH:mm:SS)

+Excel sheet used for analyses can be updated once tests are done, by opening the [excel sheet](Doc/PerformanceAnalysis.xlsx), switching to tab "Data" and clicking "Update All".

 ### Results
 #### First five testcases
 ![first five testcases](Doc/chart_first_five_testcases.png "First five testcases")